nisu75/biquadris/README.md

 - force (which changes the opponent's next block)
 - heavy (which makes the opponent's block fall faster)

+players score points based on the number of lines they clear in a single turn, with more points awarded for clearing multiple lines and at higher levels.

+as players increase their levels, the game becomes progressively harder and introduces new gameplay scenarios.

 ## display
 both text-based and graphics-based displays are supported, with the text-based display in the terminal and graphics-based display rendered with the XWindows library.